anki-code/xontrib-jump-to-dir/README.md

 <p align="center">
-Jump to the directory by name.
+Jump to directory by name.
+Lightweight zero-dependency implementation of [autojump](https://github.com/wting/autojump) or [zoxide](https://github.com/ajeetdsouza/zoxide) projects functionality.
 </p>

 <p align="center">
 If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Nice%20xontrib%20for%20the%20xonsh%20shell!&url=https://github.com/anki-code/xontrib-jump-to-dir" target="_blank">tweet</a>.
 </p>

+## Note

+This xontrib is using [xonsh sqlite history backend](https://xon.sh/tutorial_hist.html#sqlite-history-backend) to get statistics by directories.

 ## Installation